Buffalo and Susquehanna Railroad: North to Buffalo

-With its northern and its southern extension now complete, the Buffalo and Susquehanna Railroad now ran 250 mi from Buffalo, NY to Sagamore, PA and had more than 400 mi of track.
+With its northern and its southern extension now complete, the Buffalo and Susquehanna Railroad now ran 250 mi from Buffalo, New York, to Sagamore, Pennsylvania, and had more than 400 mi of track.
 Galeton, its center of operations, now had 4000 residents (1910 totals).

 In 1907 the Goodyear brothers formed a new railroad called the Potato Creek Railroad which hauled freight and passenger service.
-The Potato Creek railroad connected with the Buffalo and Susquehanna Railroad at Keating Summit, Pa and ran 14 mi to Norwich, PA.
-The Goodyears had a large lumber mill at Norwich, PA, similar in operations as the mill at Cross Fork.
+The Potato Creek railroad connected with the Buffalo and Susquehanna Railroad at Keating Summit, Pennsylvania, and ran 14 mi to Norwich, Pennsylvania.
+The Goodyears had a large lumber mill at Norwich, similar in operations as the mill at Cross Fork.
 In order to obtain the land to build the railroad, some of the properties needed to be condemned.
 This required that the Potato Creek Railroad be incorporated as a common carrier.
 In 1912, the Potato Creek line became busier as the Pennsylvania Stave Company was moved from Cross Fork to Betula.
 The logs were cut in Norwich, and transported to Betula for Stave making.
 Cut wood was also transported to the Keystone Chemical Company at Keystone.
 The final product of all of these industries eventually made their way onto the Buffalo and Susquehanna Railroad.